 The Millenial Star: Using Joy to Overcome the Pain Narrative

 She occasionally posts or co-posts gospel handouts on her husband's site, NathanRichardson.com.
-At Mormon Women Stand's inception, she decided to jump with both feet into the world of blogging.
-She's still learning the ropes of being a blogger, and is excited to be one voice among many Mormon Women who support the Savior, His gospel, and the leaders of His Church.
+She is excited to be one voice among many Mormon Women who support the Savior, His gospel, and the leaders of His Church.

 Latest posts by Jelaire Richardson (see all)